unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 ### 06. Tutorial / Reminder: Adding Filesystems to an Application

-For this tutorial, the aim is to create a simple QEMU/KVM application to reads from a file and displays to standard output.
+For this tutorial, the aim is to create a simple QEMU/KVM application that reads from a file and displays the contents to standard output.
 A local directory is to be mounted as the root directory (`/`) inside the QEMU/KVM virtual machine.

 Some parts of this tutorial were already discussed in [Session 01: Baby Steps](content/en/docs/sessions/01-baby-steps/index.md).